-In a Paris market savouring this amazing array of cheeses and smells (especially the large piece of buffalo cheese offered by Julie – the shop keeper!) – memories of Dr Johnson’s book (published decades ago/over 24 million copies sold.
-A friend, under stress at work, was just given a copy) came flooding back.
+In a Paris market, savoring an amazing array of cheeses and smells (especially the large piece of buffalo cheese offered by stall owner Julie), memories of Dr Johnson’s book flooded back.

-Has someone moved or changed your cheese – or does it smell – is it time you changed it?
+Has someone moved or changed your cheese, or is it a tad smelly?
+Is it time you changed it?

-- Do you feel like someone, or something, is in control of your life?
+- Do you feel like someone, or something, other than you is in control of your life?

-- Have you felt change, subtle or not, for you or those around you?
+- Have you felt change, subtle or not, to you or those around you?

 - Is something different, or about to change, in your investing environment (by choice or not) or, do you feel something isn’t quite right?

-- Are you happy with, or confident in, the success of a suggested investment, or portfolio you have (it’s risk, returns or diversification)?
+- Are you happy with, or confident in, the success of a suggested investment, or portfolio you’ve got (it’s risk, returns or diversification)?

-- Do you feel overwhelmed or stuck, trying to make an investment decision – What’s your next step?
+- Are you overwhelmed or stuck, trying to make investment decisions?
+What’s your next step?

 - Are you wondering – Should you talk to your partner about your ideas?
 Should you go to a financial planner or other adviser?